Skip advert

 Advertisement

-Volkswagen’s performance cars are currently split into three groups: GTI, R and GTX.
+Volkswagen’s performance cars are split into three groups: GTI, R and GTX.
 The GTX badge has been exclusively reserved for the firm’s warmed-up EVs, but now, a new direction will see the iconic GTI moniker being applied to its electric cars.
-At this month’s Munich motor show, Volkswagen is providing a first glimpse of what’s to come with this: the ID.GTI Concept.
+Following its launch in 2023, we've taken a closer look at the ID.GTI during the 2025 Nürburgring 24 Hours.

 Advertisement - Article continues below

-Taking the ID.2all supermini as a base, the ID.GTI Concept previews a forthcoming electric hot hatch aimed squarely at the Abarth 500e and Mini’s newly announced Cooper SE.
-A production version of the ID.2all will arrive in 2025 with a starting price of around 25,000 euros (c£21,500), and the GTI version is being designed to bring affordable EV performance to the masses.
+Taking the ID.2all supermini as a base, the ID.GTI Concept previews a forthcoming electric hot hatch aimed squarely at the Alpine A290 and Mini’s Cooper SE.
+A production version of the ID.2all is set to arrive later this year with a starting price of around £21,500, and the GTI version is being designed to bring affordable EV performance to the masses...

 That’s not to say it won’t house an advanced suite of tech.
 Built on Volkswagen’s MEB Entry platform (a derivative of the architecture found in the ID.3), the ID.GTI signals a new philosophy for the firm’s performance cars that centres around software-based drive systems to conjure a unique dynamic character.
 Indeed, in the electric age, the ‘I’ in the GTI badge will denote ‘Intelligence’, and not ‘Injection’ for obvious reasons.